artoftheblue/hse-homeworks/calculus-2/homework1.md

 ---

-First and foremost, let's plot the area that we'd be calculating via integration.
+Plot the area that we'd be calculating via integration.

 ![alt text](image-2.png)